Sharon Johnston: Life and career

 A native of Sault Ste.
 Marie, she completed her studies in physiotherapy and occupational therapy at the University of Toronto and received a BSc degree at the University of Western Ontario and an MSc degree at McGill University.
 She also graduated as a Doctor of Philosophy in rehabilitation science at McGill.

 The Johnstons married in 1964 and were high school sweethearts.

 She began her medical career working for the Crippled Children's Centre in Toronto, now known as the Holland Bloorview Kids Rehabilitation Hospital.

 At the time of her husband's appointment as Governor General, she was taking a creative writing course at Humber College and writing a historical fiction novel.
 The novel, the first volume of a planned trilogy, was published by Dundurn Press as Matrons and Madams in April 2015.

 She operates a horse training centre, Chatterbox Farm outside of Waterloo, Ontario, which she owns with her husband.
-They have five daughters together.
+They have five daughters together, including Alex Johnston.